caproto/caproto/doc/source/basics.rst

     bytes_received, address = udp_sock.recvfrom(1024)
     b.recv(bytes_received, address)

 The bytes have been cached but not yet parsed.
-The :class:`~Broadcaster` converst the bytes into *Commands* one at time.
+The :class:`~Broadcaster` can converts the bytes into *Commands* one at time.

 .. ipython:: python

     b.next_command()

+Think of this as a mutating operation, like using :func:`next` on an iterable.
 When there aren't enough bytes cached to interpret another complete Command, :meth:`~Broadcaster.next_command` returns the special constant :data:`NEED_DATA`.